About The Pragmatic Engineer Newsletter

 Refunds

 My business philosophy is that if you, as a customer, are not happy, then I’m not happy.
 I have a 30-day, no-questions-asked refund policy.
 Please email billing@pragmaticengineer.com for a full refund.
-I appreciate if you can share the reason unhappy with the contents or purchase, but doing so is not necessary for a refund.
+I appreciate if you can share the reason you are unhappy with the contents or purchase, but doing so is not necessary for a refund.

 Read past articles